runite-drill/music-mod-creation-tool/README.md

 - Imperator: Rome
 - Victoria 3

-Support for Stellaris, Cities: Skylines and Victoria 3 is planned.
+Support for Stellaris and Cities: Skylines is planned.

 This tool also has support for replacing the main theme for Europa Universalis IV.
 To do so, simply name your music file `maintheme.ogg`.
 This feature is planned for the other games and as such `maintheme.ogg` is a reserved file name and will be skipped over by the tool for these games.